algosup/2023-2024-project-4-sportshield-team-3/Docs/Specifications/Technical-Specifications.md

 >Dependencies:

-This file depends on the underlying IMU library or sensor driver integrated into the SportShield hardware.
+This file depends on the `Seeed Arduino LSM6DS3 V2.0.3` library or sensor driver integrated into the SportShield hardware.
 It may interact with other system components such as the main control logic, Bluetooth module for transmitting motion data, or alarm module for triggering alerts based on motion events.

 >Usage: